pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         For
         :class:`~cryptography.hazmat.primitives.asymmetric.padding.PKCS1v15`
-        padding, this returns the data after removing the padding layer.
+        padding, this method returns the data after removing the padding layer.
         For standard signatures the data contains the full ``DigestInfo`` structure.
-        For non-standard signatures, any data can be returned, including zero- length data.
+For non-standard signatures, any data can be returned, including zero-length data.

         Normally you should use the
         :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.verify`
         function to validate the signature.
 But for some non-standard signature formats you may need to explicitly recover and validate the signed data.
-Following are some examples:
+The following are some examples:

         - Some old Thawte and Verisign timestamp certificates without ``DigestInfo``.
-        - Signed MD5/SHA1 hashes in TLS 1.1 or earlier (RFC 4346, section 4.7).
+        - Signed MD5/SHA1 hashes in TLS 1.1 or earlier (:rfc:`4346`, section 4.7).
-        - IKE version 1 signatures without ``DigestInfo`` (RFC 2409, section 5.1).
+        - IKE version 1 signatures without ``DigestInfo`` (:rfc:`2409`, section 5.1).

         :param bytes signature: The signature.